-This was my first attempt at writing and self expression about 3 years ago.
-Honestly, I didn’t even explore writing in such a way again until almost a year ago.
-I had no idea back then that this would be an indicator that I had found my voice, and that writing would later be something I pursued full time (when I have time).
-This was just me being me in another random, deep, goofy way.
-Not sure I come any other way really.
-It feels good to be able to continue sharing those random, deep thoughts with you now.
+This was my first attempt at writing and self expression years ago.
+Honestly, I didn’t even explore writing in such a way again until a few years after.
+I had no idea back then that this would be an indicator that I had found my voice, and that writing would later be something I enjoyed and pursued when I found the time.
 Enjoy!

-After wiping my nose this morning with some toilet paper I found myself looking at the roll.
+After wiping my nose this morning with some toilet paper, I found myself looking at the remaining roll of toilet paper.
 There were only a couple squares left and I knew the next event in the bathroom would bring about the inevitable, oh-so-cautious, usage of the last pieces of T.P.
 However, at that moment, instead of thinking about how I was going to go about replenishing my supplies, I had a typical me moment of random, deep wondering.
 I said to myself, “What if we used or cherished love like it was the last piece of T.P.?”

-Now before you begin drawing your own conclusions to that question (or begin wondering what crazy ass drugs I was on this morning) allow me to explain what I mean.
+Now before you begin drawing your own conclusions to what I was thinking (or begin wondering what crazy ass drugs I was on this morning), allow me to explain what I mean.
 Oh, and the answer to the latter is none.
 I’m just special.

 When only a little will do the job, we are often greedy and unappreciative of our highly valuable bathroom resource, and use as much as we want with very little gratitude.
 But when it finally comes down to that last piece of T.P., we don’t waste an inch.
 We honor it and use it with incredible, precise planning and appreciation.
 Not thinking for a second about wasting half a roll to create a paper force field between our ass and the toilet seat.

-Doing so, so that whenever we are given love we honor it and cherish it and use it only for its intended purpose.
+What if when we were given love we honored it and cherished it and used it only for its intended purpose?
 Not taking a single bit for granted.
-We don’t assume that there will always be more, or that it’s just routine.
-We embrace it like there’s not another thing in the world that could aptly do the job, or fulfill our needs.
+What if we didn’t assume that there will always be more, or that it’s just routine?
+Instead, what if we embraced it like there’s not another thing in the world that could aptly do the job, or fulfill our needs like love can.
 Making the most out of everything we have.
-Even possibly going a bit further at times and unraveling the remainder of that roll to make the most out of what we’ve been given; metaphorically speaking.
+Even possibly going a bit further at times and unraveling the remainder of that roll to make the most out of what we’ve been given, metaphorically speaking.

 This has been a random, deep thought by General Parks.